fenago/intro-ruby/lab_guides/Lab_4.md

 =======

-In this chapter, we covered the significance of methods, how to define them, and the different ways to send arguments to them.
+In this lab, we covered the significance of methods, how to define them, and the different ways to send arguments to them.
 Indeed, methods are one of the foundational concepts of Ruby, so it\'s important to feel comfortable using them.
 The main purpose of a method is to wrap up a